Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Variants of Dominating Set

-\textsc{Independent Dominating Set} is W[2]-complete~\cite{DF13}.
+\textsc{Independent Dominating Set} is W[2]-hard for the parameter~$k$~\cite{DF13}.
 There are several fixed-parameter tractability results in restricted graph classes: \textsc{Independent Dominating Set} has a kernel of~$\Oh(d^2 k^{d+1})$~vertices computable in $\Oh^*(2^d)$~time~\cite{PRS12}.
-Moreover, when the graph contains no cycles of length three or four, \textsc{Independent Dominating Set} can be solved in $\Oh^*(k^{\Oh(k)})$~time~\cite{RS08}.
+Moreover, when the graph contains no cycles of length 3 or 4, \textsc{Independent Dominating Set} can be solved in $\Oh^*(k^{\Oh(k)})$~time~\cite{RS08}.

-We present an FPT algorithm \textit{SolveIDS} (\Cref{algo-branching-ids}) with running time~$\Oh^*((\frac{\gamma-1}{2})^k k^{2k})$.
-Note that our algorithm extends the $\Oh^*(k^{\Oh(k)})$~time algorithm of Raman and Saurabh \cite{RS08}, because any graph without cycles of length three or four is 2-closed. \Cref{algo-branching-ids} first greedily computes an independent set $I$ of size at most~$k+1$ by iteratively choosing vertices $v$ such that $\cl_{G'}(v) \le \gamma - 1$ (Line~\ref{line-ids-choose-vertex}).
-If $I$ is inclusion-maximal and of size at most $k$, then $I$ constitutes a solution.
-Otherwise, we find a vertex set $P$ to branch on.
-The choice of $I$ will ensure that $P$ has at most $(\gamma - 1) \binom{k + 1}{2}$ vertices.
+We present an FPT-algorithm \textit{SolveIDS} (\Cref{algo-branching-ids}) with running time~$\Oh^*((\frac{\gamma-1}{2})^k k^{2k})$.
+Note that our algorithm extends the $\Oh^*(k^{\Oh(k)})$~time algorithm of Raman and Saurabh \cite{RS08}, because any graph without cycles of length~3 or~4 is 2-closed.
+Let~$G'$ be a copy of~$G$. \Cref{algo-branching-ids} first greedily computes an independent set $I$ of~$G$ of size at most~$k+1$ by iteratively choosing vertices $v$ such that $\cl_{G'}(v) \le \gamma - 1$ and afterwards removing~$N[v]$ from~$G'$ (Line~\ref{line-ids-choose-vertex}).
+If~$I$ is inclusion-maximal and of size at most~$k$, then~$I$ constitutes a solution.
+Otherwise, we find a vertex set~$P$ to branch on.
+The choice of~$I$ will ensure that $P$ has at most $(\gamma - 1) \binom{k + 1}{2}$ vertices.

 \begin{theorem} \textsc{Independent Dominating Set} can be solved in $\Oh^*((\frac{\gamma-1}{2})^k k^{2k})$~time. \end{theorem}